 'How do I get published?'

-Perhaps not surprisingly, 'Publish my book' and 'How do I get my novel published?' are two of the most popular phrases typed into search engines by writers.
+'Publish my book' and 'How do I get my novel published?' are two of the most popular phrases typed into search engines by writers.
 The problem is, using search terms like this can lead you straight to self-publishers (sometimes known as 'vanity publishers').
 While there's nothing wrong with self-publishing, it's important that you know the difference between this and mainstream publishing, so that you don't get sucked into paying for your book to be printed without realising that this isn't the only route to publication.

 To help, I've written a blog devoted to explaining how to get mainstream published.
 Mainstream publishing means that your novel or non-fiction work will be published by a company who offer editorial advice, then print and market your book without you spending a penny.
-Find the blog here:
+Read the blog here.

-Rather than write a whole new blog on self-publishing, I've linked to two articles by my lovely colleagues, Jericho Writers.
-These will tell you everything you need to know, should you decide to go down the self-publishing route:
+The following articles explain everything you need to know, should you decide to go down the self-publishing route:

 Instagram Spark self-publishing;

 How to self-publish a book on Amazon (a step by step guide by Tucker Max);

 But, before you're ready to think about publication, you've the whole process of writing and editing to consider.
 For some writers, this is a very long journey; others can complete the first draft within a year, and are eager to know what the next step is.
 The links below cover all aspects of your writing journey.
 Click on them to reveal help and advice, whatever you're writing, whatever point you're currently at.
 Enjoy, and good luck!